ReFusion: Learning Image Fusion from Reconstruction with Learnable Loss via Meta-Learning

-\bfsection{Fusion and Reconstruction update} The cyclical process, which involves several iterations of inner and outer updates, establishes a dynamic and efficient mechanism for the enhancement of $\mathcal{P}$ with respect to the current state of $\mathcal{F}$.
-In turn, the refined $\mathcal{P}$ is utilized to further train $\mathcal{F}$.
-At this juncture, indicated by the color blue, the inputs from the fusion training set $\{I_a^{ftr}, I_b^{ftr}\}$ are processed, and $\mathcal{F}$ and $\mathcal{R}$ undergo updating through the respective application of the fusion loss $\mathcal{L}_f$ and the reconstruction loss $\mathcal{L}_r$.

-The training of the fusion framework proceeds through a sequence of alternating stages, each designed to calibrate the fusion loss optimally for the network's current state.
-This systematic alternation ensures that the fusion network is trained to utilize the most appropriate fusion loss at each stage of its evolution.
-The culmination of this process is the realization of a highly effective fusion network, finely adjusted for performance.
-The entire training protocol is detailed in the algorithm presented in~\cref{alg:moal}.
-Due to space constraints, further theoretical understanding of this algorithm is provided in the supplementary material.
+The cyclical process, which involves several iterations of inner and outer updates, establishes a dynamic and efficient mechanism for the enhancement of $\mathcal{P}$ with respect to the current state of $\mathcal{F}$.
+Subsequently, the refined $\mathcal{P}$ is employed to further advance the training of $\mathcal{F}$.
+At this juncture, indicated by the color blue~ {\textcircled{ {3}}} ~in the diagrams, the images of the fusion training set $\{I_a^{ftr}, I_b^{ftr}\}$ are processed. $\mathcal{F}$ and $\mathcal{R}$ undergo updating through the respective application of the fusion loss $\mathcal{L}_f$ and the reconstruction loss $\mathcal{L}_r$: The training of the fusion framework proceeds in a sequence of alternating stages, each tailored to optimally calibrate the fusion loss for the network's current state.
+This systematic alternation ensures the fusion network consistently employs the most suitable fusion loss at each stage of its development.
+The culmination of this process is the development of a highly effective fusion network, meticulously optimized for superior performance.
+The entire training protocol is detailed in the algorithm outlined in Algorithm~\ref{alg:moal}.